Mary Ann Aspinwall Owens

-Mary Ann Aspinwall Owens (June 24, 1928 – November 21, 2005), of New York City, was an advocate of thematic collecting of postage stamps, such as collecting stamps showing birds, butterflies, ships, famous art, and so on.
-She was successful in her effort to officially help introduce thematic collecting into national and international philatelic exhibitions.
+Mary Ann Aspinwall Owens (June 24, 1928 – November 21, 2005), of New York City, was an advocate of thematic collecting of postage stamps, such as collecting stamps showing birds, ships or famous art.
+She helped introduce thematic collecting into national and international philatelic exhibitions.

 Collecting interests

 Owens was a collector of thematic subjects on stamps, and was a pioneer in getting the philatelic community to accept thematic collecting as a valid branch of philately.
 She exhibited her collections at national and international philatelic events, and won numerous gold prizes.
-Her exhibit of “elephants on stamps” was the first thematic exhibit to win gold and large gold.
+Her exhibit of “elephants on stamps” was the first thematic exhibit to win gold and large gold according to the American Hall of Fame.